 (c) 2010 Joan M. Newcomb

 Every once in a while I encounter someone who is overly attached to their condition or story.
-Their caught up in all the miserable details and suggestions for alleviating it are hotly argued.
+They're caught up in all the miserable details and suggestions for alleviating it are hotly argued.
 They may feel defined by it that they're victim of it or a survivor of it.
 It may be their excuse for not moving forward - it is too big to overcome.

 It's especially interesting when they're seeing me for a session.
 I mean, they're paying me so I expect that they want light shed on the situation and they want it transformed.
 But often they just want to talk about it.